rprichard/logitech-g400-config/README.md

 # logitech-g400-config

-A command-line program for setting the sampling rate and DPI settings of the Logitech G400 gaming mouse.
+A command-line program for setting the sampling rate and DPI settings of the Logitech G400 and G400s gaming mice.

-The program uses the hidapi library (http://www.signal11.us/oss/hidapi/) for reading/writing the HID "feature reports" of the G400 mouse.
+The program uses the hidapi library (http://www.signal11.us/oss/hidapi/) for reading/writing the mouse's HID "feature reports".

 The tool is written in Python (either 2.7 or 3.x) and uses ctypes to access the native hidapi library.